Report on risks of nicotine use criticised - “It was a thumbs up”

 In connection with the publication of the report, the Public Health Agency of Sweden also published a press release highlighting the risks of nicotine use and calling for stricter legislation.

-"All tobacco and nicotine products contain nicotine, which is toxic, highly addictive and can pose health risks.
-The Swedish Public Health Agency considers that the availability and demand for tobacco and nicotine products needs to be reduced, especially to protect children and young people.
-"There is a need for regulation of these products that is more similar to the protective legislation that exists for tobacco smoking, including a ban on flavourings, regulation of nicotine content and a marketing ban," says Director General Karin Tegmark Wisell in a statement.
-FHM press release.
+“All tobacco and nicotine products contain nicotine, which is toxic, highly addictive and can pose health risks.
+The Public Health Agency of Sweden believes that the availability of and demand for tobacco and nicotine products needs to be reduced, particularly to protect children and young people.
+"There is a need for regulation of these products that is more similar to the protective legislation that exists for tobacco smoking, including a ban on flavourings, regulation of nicotine content and marketing bans," says Director General Karin Tegmark Wisell in FHM press release.

 "Similar to government activism"